 The projects identified in this TIP are funded with Federal, State, and local revenues as shown in the FDOT Fiscal Year (FY) 2023- 2027 Work Program approved by the State Legislature.
 The tables and charts below compare funding amounts from year to year and by project type.
 The total funding fluctuates from one fiscal year to another based on the phases that projects are in and the size and number of projects programmed in that year.
 The two largest categories of funding are Maintenance and Operations and Highway Capacity Improvements.

-Total funding for the current TIP, based on the Work Program snapshot produced in April 2022, is \$418 million, a decrease of \$101 million in comparison with the FY2022 - FY2026 TIP.
+Total funding for the current TIP, based on the Draft Tentative Work Program produced on 10/21/2021, is \$410 million, a decrease of \$109 million in comparison with the FY2022 - FY2026 TIP.
 (Figure 3 below)